eri24816/slurm_gui/README.md

 ## Installation

 1. Clone the repo.
+Run `cd slurm_gui`.

-2. Run `conda env create -f environment.yml && conda activate slurmgui`.
+2. Run `conda create --name slurmgui python=3.9.0 && conda activate slurmgui`.

+3. Run `pip install -r requirements.txt`.

-3. Set the password with `python reset_password.py <your password>`.
+4. Set the password with `python reset_password.py <your password>`.

-4. Open `config.json` in the root folder, and set the defaults.account field to your slurm project/account id.
+5. Open `config.json` in the root folder, and set the defaults.account field to your slurm project/account id.

 ## Usage

 1. Start the app with `python main.py`.

-2. Go to `https://127.0.0.1:5000/`.
+2. Go to `https://127.0.0.1:15001/`.
 Log in and go to "slurm".

 > **_NOTE:_**  If the page does not load completely, please reload it